Everlane just dropped new, recycled leather tennis sneakers for fall | CNN Underscored

 - ReLeather Court Sneakers ($110; everlane.com)

-Though the ReLeather Tennis Sneakers just dropped today, we know it’ll be a matter of time before popular sizes start selling out, so snag yours soon before they’re gone.
+Though the ReLeather Tennis Sneakers just dropped on Sept.
+20, we know it’ll be a matter of time before popular sizes start selling out, so snag yours soon before they’re gone.